PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

-    Generator will be ignored, and that any status can be changed to any status (e.g., a customer shipment recorded against an order will change that order\'s status to **Closed**, even though this status change is prevented by BPM rules).\
+    Generator will be ignored, and that any status can be changed to any status (e.g., a customer shipment recorded against an order will change that order\'s status to **Closed**, even though this status change is prevented by BPM rules).

     **Note:**Data Generator rules are not affected by this parameter as they are activated elsewhere in the code (after POST-FIELD).
 For details on the Business Rules Generator, the Data Generator and BPM, see the *User Interface Guide*.

--   \'-t\' --- When no file type is defined in the *Form Load Designer*, use this parameter to indicate that the file being loaded has tab separators.
+-   *'-t'* --- When no file type is defined in the *Form Load Designer*, use this parameter to indicate that the file being loaded has tab separators.
 This option is useful when you do not know the file type in advance.
 In such a case, you must define form column positions in both ways (for both fixed-width and tab-separated files) and then include this parameter when the load is of a file with tab separators.
--   \'-W\' --- Use this option to display warning messages in the *Load Errors* report even if you defined the form load to ignore such messages.
+-   *'-W'* --- Use this option to display warning messages in the *Load Errors* report even if you defined the form load to ignore such messages.
 -   \'-m\' --- Use this option to break up error messages into several